-This is the next in a series of interviews Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, will conduct with private brand leaders around the world.
+This is the next in a series of interviews Christopher Durham, founder of My Private Brand, will conduct with private brand leaders around the world.
 Today, he discusses retail-owned brands with Scott Williams, VP of Own Brands and Quality at club store BJ’s Wholesale Club.

 Christopher: What is your first memory/experience with Private Brand?